Aug 312016

 beyond the kaleKaryn Knight thought that some people might be interested in a new book entitled Beyond the kale: urban agriculture and social justice activism in New York City.

-Bruce Plain’s contribution is links to articles about Detroit urban farmers and a mobile farmers’ market in Austin, Texas.
+Bruce Plain’s contribution is a link to an article about Detroit urban farmers.

 Here are some links to Melbourne-wide organisations: Food Bank, SecondBite and Feed Melbourne.